FAQs: Please feel free contact us if you have any further questions.

 What does the time commitment look like?

 All MUN members are required to attend a minimum of two, all expenses paid conferences per semester.
-Conferences last an average of two to three days.
+Conferences last an average of three to four days.
 However, you will also need to prepare for your committee during the team's organized group preparation parties and on your own time.
 This two-conference requirement does not apply to students studying abroad or to team members who have requested a "one-conference semester."
 We also have team practice once a week on Friday nights (7-9 pm).

 How would you describe the team's culture?

 The CMCMUN team is a tight-knit group of amazing people and values open-mindedness, kindness, good humor, and respect.
-The team's non-competitive, social activities are primarily handled by our Delegate Coordinator Internal.
+The team's non-competitive, social activities are primarily handled by our Delegate Internal.
 Moreover, the CMCMUN team is committed to making sure that all team members feel comfortable on the team by upholding the words in our diversity and anti-discrimmination statements.
 We have made plans to partner with on-campus affinity groups to ensure that our team is actively anti-racist.
 Additionally, all team members are required to complete Teal Dot bystander intervention training, which is a program that teaches both students and faculty members to intervene in cases of power-based personal violence, including sexual assault, stalking, and partner violence.

 What if I can't make it to an information session and have no previous Model united nations experience?